Mystique1337/CO2-APP/README.md

 5. **Create a Pull Request**
    Open a pull request on the GitHub repository, and provide a detailed description of your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Contact

-For questions, suggestions, or issues, please open an issue on GitHub or contact the project maintainer at [your-email@example.com].

-Thank you for contributing to CO2-APP and helping to make our world a greener place!